 #4: Fu Ling (Poria)

 Fu Ling is a variety of mushroom.
 Although frequently used in Chinese cuisine, mushrooms have been receiving more attention in the West for their therapeutic benefits.
 Specifically, Fu Ling fungus promotes urination and leaches out dampness.
-Traditionally, it’s also used, generally speaking, to calm the Heart, and, like the preceding herbs in this list, strengthen Spleen function.
+Traditionally, it’s also used to calm the Heart, and, like the preceding herbs in this list, strengthen Spleen function.

-In China, TCM doctors prescribe Fu Ling, or formulas containing it, for sleeplessness and restlessness, as well as diarrhea and heart rhythm irregularities.
+In China, TCM doctors prescribe Fu Ling, or formulas containing it, for occasional sleeplessness and restlessness, as well as diarrhea and cardiovascular support.

-But perhaps its most common use is as a diuretic.
+But perhaps its most common use is for water-metabolism support.
 According to TCM theory, excess phlegm (dampness) accumulates first in the lower limbs, before moving up the body.
-Research studies have also focused attention on Fu Ling’s positive effects on women’s reproductive health.4
+Research studies have also focused attention on Fu Ling’s ability to support women’s reproductive health.

 Don’t like sinking your teeth into mushrooms?
 You can still benefit from them by drinking Fu Ling tea, made with granule extract.